franzbra/OOP_RPG_GAME/README.md

 - [ ] Add to possibility to pray obtaining more chance to find meat, items ecc

 ### Time ###
-- [ ] Implement a way to simulate the passing of time
+- [ ] Implement a way to simulate the passing of time: every 10 rounds a day goes by
 - [ ] Give the player a mission to complete
 ### Tribe ###
 - [x] Create a Tribe class